ooni/ooni.org/content/get-involved/contribute-test-lists.md

 As part of your research for identifying sites to add to a test list, it’s important to explore whether previous censorship events have been reported in the country.
 Those sites might *still* be blocked, even if their ban has been lifted.
-We quite recently, for example, found [Vimeo and Reddit to be blocked in Indonesia](https://ooni.torproject.org/post/indonesia-internet-censorship/), even though their ban was lifted more than two years ago.
+We, for example, found [Vimeo and Reddit to be blocked in Indonesia](https://ooni.torproject.org/post/indonesia-internet-censorship/), even though their ban was lifted more than two years ago.
 Furthermore, certain sites might only be blocked in certain networks, rather than on a nationwide level.
 By adding sites that have reportedly been blocked to your test list, OONI Probe users can collect network measurement data examining